Victor Wolfvoet (II): Work

-Wolfvoet was active as an art dealer, became an artist rather late in life and died relatively young.
+Wolfvoet was active as an art dealer, became an artist rather late in life, and died relatively young.
 This explains his fairly limited output.
-As his work has recently received more academic attention his known oeuvre has expanded thanks to new attributions to Wolfvoet of work formerly attributed to other artists such as Erasmus Quellinus II, Guillam Forchondt and Willem van Herp and anonymous Rubens followers.
+As his work has recently received more academic attention his known oeuvre has expanded thanks to new attributions to Wolfvoet of work formerly attributed to other artists such as Erasmus Quellinus II, Guillam Forchondt, and Willem van Herp and anonymous Rubens followers.

-Although there is no evidence Wolfvoet studied under Rubens, he is considered one of the most faithful followers of that artist.
-He often used paintings or preparatory drawings or oil sketches by Rubens as the model for his paintings.
+Although there is no evidence that Wolfvoet studied under Rubens, he is considered one of the most faithful followers of that artist.
+He often used paintings, preparatory drawings, or oil sketches by Rubens as the model for his paintings.
 He had access to some of these through his art business and public sales of Rubens' work in the Antwerp market.
 Examples are two copper paintings relating to the theme of the War between War and Peace (private collections) and an oil on canvas of Hercules and Minerva Expelling Mars (Hermitage Museum) (of which there also exists a copy on copper).
-In the first two copper paintings he used a palette similar to that of Rubens and achieved a harmony of tone with space, which he had learned from Rubens.
+In the first two copper paintings, he used a palette similar to that of Rubens and achieved a harmony of tone with space, which he had learned from Rubens.

-He was inspired by other artists such as Frans Francken the Younger whose versions of the Worship of the Golden Calf he used as a basis for his own version of this theme (in the Museo Nacional de San Carlos).
-Wolfvoet copied the colour of Franken’s versions but added figures and intensified the shadows on the objects and persons.
+He was inspired by other artists such as Frans Francken the Younger whose versions of the Worship of the Golden Calf he used as a basis for his version of this theme (in the Museo Nacional de San Carlos).
+Wolfvoet copied the color of Franken's versions but added figures and intensified the shadows on the objects and persons.

 A significant portion of the output of Wolfvoet consists of relatively small-scale paintings on copper.
-This medium was preferred for paintings made for the export market, in particular to Spain and the Spanish South-American colonies where the copper support was highly prized both for durability and its glossy finish.
+This medium was preferred for paintings made for the export market, in particular to Spain and the Spanish South American colonies where the copper support was highly prized both for durability and its glossy finish.